-Step 4: After this arrive net workdays between a start date and end date.
+Step 4: After this arrives net workdays between a start date and end date.

 Step 5: Now arrive Target Per Day by dividing the Target with No., of Days Available.

-Step 6: Now arrive current date by applying TODAY formula.
+Step 6: Now arrive at the current date by applying TODAY formula in Excel.

 Step 7: Now calculate no., of day’s completed from start date to the current date.

 Step 8: Arrive as per daily target what should be the current revenue.

 Step 9: Now calculate Avg Per Day Achieved so far.

 Step 10: Calculate if the average trend sales continue for the rest of the project, what would be the end revenue.